-Exhibit 5: Auditor (Exhibit 5: Auditor General appointments exceeding five years Entity Rationale for exceeding five years BC Immigrant Investment Fund Ltd. This corporation previously received and continues to manage B.C.'s allocation of funds under the federal Immigrant Investor Program, which has been terminated by the federal government.
-As a result of the termination and changes in the government's venture capital policy framework, BC Immigrant Investment Fund Ltd. and its subsidiary, BC Renaissance Capital Fund, have undergone a transition to a new operational and governance structure under the direction of the Ministry of International Trade.
-These substantial changes warrant our continued direct involvement.
+Exhibit 5: Auditor General appointments exceeding five years Entity Rationale for exceeding five years BC Immigrant Investment Fund Ltd. This corporation previously received and continues to manage B.C.'s allocation of funds under the federal Immigrant Investor Program, which has been terminated by the federal government.
+BC Immigrant Investment Fund Ltd. and its subsidiary, BC Renaissance Capital Fund, underwent a transition to a new operational and governance structure.
+Therefore, our continued direct involvement is warranted.
 BC Transportation Financing Authority This organization is responsible for the significant capital financing of highway infrastructure projects.
 The significance and risks associated with these activities warrant our continued direct involvement.
-This organization's audit opinions since 2011 have been qualified, and so our assessment of the financial reporting risk continues to be high.
+The entity's audit opinions have been qualified since 2011, and so our assessment of the financial reporting risk continues to be high.
 There is also a high degree of administrative integration with the Ministry of Transportation and Infrastructure.
-As well, the Authority is financing the government's contribution to a number of federal-provincial cost-sharing agreements that we audit separately.
-It is more efficient for the audits of the ministry and the Authority to be conducted by the same auditor, and the Auditor General is, by legislation, the auditor of the ministry.
-British Columbia Railway Company This corporation is a significant subsidiary of BC Transportation Financing Authority, which we audit.
-The Auditor General is responsible for the audit opinion; however, we conduct this audit by contracting with a private-sector auditor.
-British Columbia Enterprise Corporation This corporation is a non-active company managed by the Ministry of Jobs, Tourism and Skills Training - which we already audit.
-Due to the high degree of integration with the ministry, it is more efficient for the Auditor General to continue as the auditor.
-British Columbia Liquor Distribution Branch The British Columbia Liquor Distribution Branch is a branch of the Ministry of Small Business and Red Tape Reduction.
+As well, this entity is financing the government's contribution to a number of federal-provincial cost-sharing agreements that we audit separately.
+It is more efficient for the audits of the ministry and this entity to be conducted by the same auditor, and the Auditor General is, by legislation, the auditor of the ministry.
+British Columbia Enterprise Corporation This corporation is a non-active company managed by the Ministry of Municipal Affairs and Housing, which we audit.
+We continue to perform this small audit to help the ministry ensure that the corporate requirements for an audit are met.
+British Columbia Liquor Distribution Branch The British Columbia Liquor Distribution Branch is a branch of the Ministry of Attorney General.
 Therefore, the Auditor General is the auditor by legislation.
 However, as our continued direct involvement is not warranted on the basis of risk, we conduct this audit by contracting with a private-sector auditor.
+British Columbia Railway Company This corporation is a subsidiary of the BC Transportation Financing Authority, which we audit.
+Although the Auditor General is responsible for the audit opinion, we conduct this audit by contracting with a private-sector auditor.

-British Columbia Transit British Columbia Transit is an important organization in the transportation sector, with operations covering the entire province, except the Lower Mainland.
-The scope of the organization's activities warrants our continued direct involvement.
+Entity Rationale for exceeding five years British Columbia Transit British Columbia Transit is an important entity in the transportation sector, with operations across the province except in areas serviced by TransLink (Metro Vancouver).
+The scope of the entity's activities warrants our continued direct involvement.
 Columbia Power Corporation Columbia Power Corporation plays a significant role in energy infrastructure projects, most recently the Waneta Dam.
 Management of these projects can have a large impact on stakeholders in the province.
 The risks associated with this corporation's operations warrant our continued direct involvement.
-Oil and Gas Commission The oil and gas industry is significant to the province and there are several high profile issues including potential pipeline projects.
-Our continued direct involvement in the commission is warranted so that we stay informed of industry activities that may have a significant public impact.
-Transportation Investment Corporation This corporation is responsible for the operation of the Port Mann Bridge.
-It is also responsible for the planned replacement of the George Massey Tunnel.
-Management of this project can have a large impact on stakeholders in the Lower Mainland.
-The risks associated with this corporation's operations warrant our continued direct involvement.
-Vancouver Coastal Health Authority Vancouver Coastal Health Authority is an important organization in the health sector, with operations delivering health services to more than one million people, or approximately one quarter of B.C.'s population.
-The scope of the organization's activities warrants our continued direct involvement.
+Oil and Gas Commission The oil and gas industry is significant to the province and involves several high-profile issues including potential pipeline projects.
+Our continued direct involvement in the commission is warranted so that we stay informed about industry activities that may have a significant public impact.
+Transportation Investment Corporation This corporation is a subsidiary of the BC Transportation Financing Authority, which we audit.
+The corporation is responsible for the operation of the Port Mann Bridge.
+Recent changes, including removal of tolls, and the possibility of the corporation being involved with replacement of the George Massey Tunnel, warrant our continued direct involvement.
+Vancouver Coastal Health Authority Vancouver Coastal Health Authority is an important organization in the health sector, with operations delivering health services to more than 1 million people, or almost 25% of B.C.'s population.
+The significance of the organization's activities warrants our continued direct involvement.